nhselect/step1-training/content/user-guide/centremanager/05-promoting-delegates/promoting-a-delegate-who-does-not-have-an-existing-admin-role/index.md

 ![](/img/cm-ca_delegate-registration-card_with-admin-permissions_tag.png)

-> ​Your delegate will not receive an automatic email notification informing them of the promotion so you may wish to inform them of this. ​
+> ​Your delegate will receive an automatic email notification informing them of the promotion. ​
 >
 > The delegate will need to log out and log in to their account to see the updated functionalities​